 - M.A.: Strategic Public Relations, The Annenberg School, University of Southern California

-- B.Eng.: Mechanical Engineering, Tsinghua University
+- B.Eng.: Mechanical Engineering and Automation, Tsinghua University

 - B.A.: Journalism, Tsinghua University